Garage conversion ideas: Create a space you’ll love

 Of course, over time, you can add a rowing machine, punching bag and bike.
 However, most fitness goals can be achieved with the simplest of equipment.

-If converting your garage into a gym sounds like a good plan, then you’ll want to read How To Build A Low Cost Home Gym.
+If converting your garage into a gym sounds like a good plan, then you’ll want to read How to build a home gym.

 Hands down adding another bedroom is the single most useful and desired feature.
 This easily tops the list of our garage conversion ideas.